Numerical methods for multiscale inverse problems: HMM for the forward problem

 \subsection{Errors in forward modeling}

 An analysis of the errors involved in the FE-HMM formulation for elliptic problems is found in \cite{Ming2004a}.
-The main result is the following theorem. \begin{notmythm}[Ming, Zhang 2005]Denote by $U, \uhmm$ the solutions to \refeq{eff} and the FE-HMM solution, respectively.
-Let
+The main result is the following theorem, assuming a $k$th order numerical quadrature scheme for $\refeq{hmmquad}$ that satisfies